pt2710/Entropic-Measurment-Upon-Collatz-Conjector/README.md

 ## Methodology 📊

 *Figure: Spiral cluster of parity-adjusted entropic features (illustrative).
 The repository’s analysis shows that Collatz seeds form fractal “spiral” clusters in the parity–entropy space.* Each orbit’s even/odd fluctuations are captured by the pDFI (a two-dimensional feature vector).
-Applying the elastic–π phase transform yields an **elastic–π norm** \(\widehat{\pi}_E(n)\) for each number, and the stability functional
+Applying the elastic–π phase transform yields an **elastic–π norm** π_E for each number, and the stability functional

 H̃(n,t) = H(n) · (|π_E1(t)| + |π_E2(t)|)